AlejandroRZ/ProyectoRiesgoTecnologico/README.md

-# Tournament Management System - Full Stack Web Project
+# Bazaar Management System - Full Stack Web Project

 ## Description
-This system allows the creation and management of video game tournaments, featuring three main roles: superadmin, admin, and participant.
-The superadmin can create, view, edit, and delete admins, as well as view tournaments.
-The admin can create, view, edit, and delete tournaments, while the participant can register, view and edit their profile, and see available tournaments.
+This system allows the creation and management of stalls at a Bazaar, featuring three main roles: superadmin, admin, and participant.
+The superadmin can create, view, edit, and delete admins, as well as view the stalls.
+The admin can create, view, edit, and delete stalls, while the participant can register, view and edit their profile, and see available stalls.

 ## Team Members
 - Abraham Jiménez Reyes
 - Gabriela López Diego
 - Javier Alejandro Rivera Zavala
 - Juan Daniel San Martín Macías
-- Mauricio Escorza Cantú

 ## Usage Instructions
 To run the project, follow these steps: